 Smartphone App Forensics is a 4½ day course designed to teach delegates how to recover evidence from smartphone and tablet applications.
 This includes first party apps, but the emphasis will be on developing skills and techniques for working with 3rd party apps which are unsupported by commercial forensic tools.
 Delegates will gain experience of working with data recovered from iOS and Android devices.

 By the end of the course, students will be able to:

 - Use appropriate tools to view and recover evidence from SQLite databases and Property List (plist) files

-- Recover and interpret web browsing and mobile satnav artefacts from Android, iOS and Windows Phone devices
+- Recover & interpret web browsing artefacts from smartphone devices

 - Explain and justify their actions in court